WeTransfer/sqewer/DETAILS.md

     class CustomSerializer < ConveyorBelt::Serializer
       # Overridden so that we can instantiate a custom job
-      # from the AWS notification payload
+      # from the AWS notification payload.
+      # Return "nil" and the job will be simply deleted from the queue
       def unserialize(message_blob)
         message = JSON.load(message_blob)
         return if message['Service'] # AWS test